-Here, we'll explore some of the careers that you can take with an A-level maths course.
+Here, we will take a look some of the careers that you can pursue with a qualification in A-level Maths.

 Finance and Accounting